theguyonthesky/ShellcodeLoader/README.md

 # Tools and Technologies Used
 - C++ – Main programming language

-- Windows API – For memory allocation, cryptographic operations (including AES decryption using CryptAcquireContext, CryptDeriveKey, etc.), and process/thread management
+- Windows API – For memory allocation, cryptographic operations (including AES decryption using `CryptAcquireContext`, `CryptDeriveKey`, etc.), and process/thread management

 - YARA – For writing and testing custom detection rules